Divorce Financial Advisor in Birmingham, AL

 Having a good attorney and financial advisor on your side may also aid in conflict resolution and may even help you come out of the process more financially whole.

-Preparing for divorce is all about getting everything together and organized so that you know where you stand.
-You’ll want to gather all important documents such as bank statements, birth certificates, deeds, titles and so on.
-But you’ll also want to list all streams of income and expenses in order to understand where you’re currently at financially.
-These are all important steps to take prior to initiating the divorce process.
+Preparing for divorce is about getting everything together and organized so you know where you stand.
+You’ll want to gather all important documents such as bank statements, birth certificates, deeds, titles, etc. But you’ll also want to list all streams of income and expenses in order to understand where you’re currently at financially.
+These are all important steps to take before initiating the divorce process.

 I believe I can help answer questions such as: